 The nose was unassuming, belying a light bodied whiskey.
 Not a problem typically, but the first sip was almost equally unassuming.
 There is zero initial burn with a rye tingle mid way thought.
 Some big cherry, orange, and red licorice flavors brought character to the whiskey mid way through, but those flavors were buried beneath butter.
 It took a few sips more before I found clove and a hint of pine wood.

 The finish was like gravel wrapped in velvet.
 Had it not been for the rough finish I would have been in good shape, but any true bourbon fan looks forward to the finish as much as they do to the first sip.
 When a finish isnt pleasant, it dampens the entire tasting.

 And this finish was not pleasant.

 Big price tag, small body, ragged finish.
-This isnt a bourbon that stands up to the price tag.
-I give it a …
+This isn’t a bourbon that stands up to the price tag.
+I give it a C.

-I love what Cacao Prieto is doing, but they arent quite there yet.
+I love what Cacao Prieto Distillery is doing, but they aren’t quite there yet.
 Smooth out that finish and bring some body to the mash and I think you would have a winner.

-For more on how we grade bourbons, click here.
+Learn how we grade bourbons.
 You can also click the stars below to rate this bourbon yourself!